CollaboRateMgmt/CollaboRate/README.md

    Each microtask is the same size for all practical purposes.
 With each breakdown, you reduce the number of requirements per task.
 But the size of the task text remains similar.
 To keep the child tasks independent from each other, they need elaboration.
 At the level of 'logic tasks', the text is small but the design effort is more.

    This process may enhance the definition of microtask size later.
-Based on feedback, tasks with more text may be given more financial weight.
-At present you will find non-weighted microtasks fair enough.
+Based on feedback, we may specify more financial weight for tasks with more text.
+Yet non-weighted microtasks are simple and fair enough for immediate use.

    You manage tasks via any conventional bug tracking system.
 There are several available: Trac, Redmine, Bugzilla and so on.
 As you may know, you can use such systems to manage tasks as well.